xmacex/xmacex.github.io/README.md

 ## A selection of talks

+- Wow, PDF is such an assemblage: Let’s talk about network like, rhizomatic and unstable aspects of the Portable Document Format.
+RUSTlab lecture serie, Bochum, 2025.
 - Talks like an object, walks like an assemblage.
 Let's talk about the PDF.
 STS Italia, Milano, 2025.
 - If we disassemble our PDF files, will we find our hopes and dreams inside?
 Jahrestagung der Gesellschaft für Medienwissenschaft, Mainz, 2024.
 - Machine Listening and Human Listening, with Marja Ahti.
 Blaues Rauschen, Bochum, 2024.